alien-tardigrade/LoL-Engine-README/README.md

     *   `Notification System`: In-game messaging and alerts.
     *   Encryption & Compression services.
     *   Various helper classes and extension methods.

+Diagnostics build flag
+- Per-service startup diagnostics compile in Editor/Development builds by default and can be enabled in Release with `LOL_STARTUP_DIAGNOSTICS`.
+- See Boot Screen docs for usage and boot UI display toggle.

 ## 📋 Requirements